Form 1099-DA Is Now Active. Your Broker's Data Is Already at the IRS.

 1099-DA Reconciliation & IRS-Defensible Crypto Reporting

 Form 1099-DA marks a structural change in digital asset reporting.
-Beginning in 2025, broker-level transaction data will be transmitted directly to the IRS.
+Beginning in 2025, broker-level transaction data is now transmitted directly to the IRS.
 That data will not exist in isolation.
 It will be evaluated against your filed returns, prior-year reporting positions, and cost basis records.

 For investors and operators with multi-wallet, multi-platform exposure, the risk is not limited to past gaps.
 It is structural misalignment.